Bruno Conti: Post-retirement

 After retiring, Conti remained at Roma as a member of the youth sector's coaching staff.
 Following the departure of coach Luigi Delneri, he moved up from his position as head of the club's youth teams to first team coach during the 2004–05 season.
 Conti did not possess a coaching licence, but was a respected figure at the club, and at the time, World Cup winners were exempted from taking the coaching exams needed to obtain an official Serie A coaching licence.
 He led Roma to the Coppa Italia final and to a UEFA Cup berth.
-His short term role as caretaker manager finished when Roma appointed Luciano Spalletti as coach.
+His short-term role as caretaker manager finished when Roma appointed Luciano Spalletti as coach.

 Conti later became Technical Director (Direttore tecnico) and is currently in charge of the Youth Sector (Responsabile del Settore Giovanile).
+In August 2023, he served as acting head coach for Roma's first game of the 2023–24 Serie A season against Salernitana, as both head coach José Mourinho and assistant Salvatore Foti were suspended.

 Conti is featured in the football video game FIFA 14s Classic XI – a multi-national all-star team, along with compatriots Giacinto Facchetti, Gianni Rivera, and Franco Baresi.

 Style of play

-Normally a winger in midfield or in the offensive line, Conti was among the best players in the world during his prime, and is regarded as one of Italy's greatest wingers, and by some, even as Italy's best right winger ever.
-Despite being left footed, he was capable of playing on either flank, and also in the centre as an attacking midfielder, although he was usually deployed on the right as a wide midfielder.
+Normally, a winger in midfield or in the offensive line, Conti was among the best players in the world during his prime, and is regarded as one of Italy's greatest wingers, and by some, even as Italy's best right winger ever.
+Despite being left-footed, he was capable of playing on either flank, and also in the centre as an attacking midfielder.
+However, he was usually deployed on the right as a wide midfielder.
 A diminutive winger, with a slender physique, he was a quick, agile, dynamic, creative, and hard-working player, with excellent technical ability, who was renowned for his pace, outstanding dribbling skills, vision, passing, and crossing ability, which allowed to create chances for his teammates, and made him an excellent assist provider, while also enabling him to function as a playmaker.
 Due to his significant speed, stamina, control, flair, and his ability with either foot, he was capable of beating players on the run, as well as during one on one situations, with feints; known for his tactical intelligence, he also had an excellent positional sense, and he excelled at making attacking runs down the wing to lose his markers and deliver balls into the area to his teammates.
 Despite not being particularly prolific in front of goal throughout his career, in part due to his more creative role in his team, he also possessed a powerful and accurate shot from distance with either foot.
 A precocious talent in his youth, Conti later established himself as one of the greatest Italian players of his generation, and is regarded as one of Roma's best ever players.